DefinitionThis section has been translated automatically.

 Differential diagnosisThis section has been translated automatically.

-- Clinical differential diagnoses: S. and lymphoma, cutaneous B-cell lymphoma.
+Clinical differential: Lymphoma, cutaneous B-cell lymphoma.

 TherapyThis section has been translated automatically.